Indian singer and cultural icon Lata Mangeshkar dies at 92 | DW | 06.02.2022

 The singer died of multiple organ failure at Breach Candy hospital in Mumbai, her doctor Pratit Samdani told reporters.
 She was hospitalized on January 11 after contracting COVID-19.

-Mangeshkar had a singing career that spanned more than 73 years and sang an estimated 15,000 songs in 36 languages.
+Born in Maharashtra on September 28, 1929, Mangeshkar had a singing career that spanned more than 73 years.
+She sung an estimated 15,000 songs in 36 languages during her lifetime.

+She started her musical training early under her father Deenanath, singing in his theatrical productions when she was five.
+Her father's death when she was only 13 forced her to support four younger siblings.

+The family eventually moved to Mumbai, India's film industry capital, in 1945.
+There Mangeshkar pursued a career as a playback singer, and eventually became a mega star.